sevcsik/sevdev.hu/posts/2016-10-14-testing-ngmodel-in-angular-2.md

 });
 ```

-`Expected 'LOWERCASE' to equal 'TEST'.` :(
+Result: `Expected 'LOWERCASE' to equal 'TEST'.` :(

 A bit better, right?
 Now at least we have the initial value going through.
-The reason being, is that TestBed doesn't run the change detector at all,
+The reason is that TestBed doesn't run the change detector at all,
 unless asked to - so by default, not even the initial bindings are executed.
 (This behaviour can be changed with [`Fixture#autoDetectChanges`][3].)

 # Triggering NgModel

-What we want to see, is the new value, what we put in the input field, not the
+What we want to see, is the new value we put in the input field, not the
 initial one.
-The issue is, that even though	we updated the value property,
+The issue is that even though	we updated the value property,
-that itself doesn't trigger NgModel's binding.
-It listens to the `input` event -
+that doesn't trigger NgModel's binding by itself.
+It listens to the `input` event,
-which is triggers only on actual user input.
+which is dispatched only on actual user input.

 All we need to do is to dispatch an [`InputEvent`][4] (did you know that's a
 thing?) on element and we're good to go.
 Right?